magneticB/blog/wizards-decoding.md

 ***
 **Script details**

 There are three main functions in the script which we will talk about.
+Each one performs a different step that is nessacary to generate a wizard image from on-chain data.
+You'll need to follow along with the source code.

+First let's look at the 'provenance' variable.
+This object stores several ethereum transaction hashes that contain the base data.
+These transactions store:
+>1.
+All wizard parts image ('provenance.img') which contains basically a sprite map of base images.
+This is the only image data used to generate wizards.
+>2.
+Trait data ('provenance.traits') which contains (you gussed it) trait data for each wizard.

-There is a 'provenance' variable that stores several ethereum transaction hashes.
-These transactions store the Wizards parts image and trait data inside the transaction input data.
-Same method as how the decoder source was stored just using different transations.
+The data for parts and traits is stored inside the transactions input data.
+Same method as how the decoder source was stored but just using different transations.
+This data (and the source code) is all that's needed to generate all 10k wizards.

 ***decodeParts()***

 This function uses the [Ethers](https://ethers.org/) project to download the 'provenance.img' transation.
-The [transaction input data](https://etherscan.io/tx/0xbb6413bd70bae87b724c30ba9e46224fa63629709e7ccfe60a39cc14aa41013e) for this transaction (found in provenance.img) stores a PNG image on-chain which is then extracted and saved to an image file locally.
-You can see the PNG header if you switch the 'View Input As' to UTF-8 on Etherscan.
+The [transaction input data](https://etherscan.io/tx/0xbb6413bd70bae87b724c30ba9e46224fa63629709e7ccfe60a39cc14aa41013e) for this transaction contains a hex encoded PNG image on-chain, which is then extracted and saved to an image file locally.
+You can see the PNG header in the on-chain data if you switch the 'View Input As' to UTF-8 under Input Data on Etherscan.

-The image file is saved to 'forgotten-runes-traits.png' inside the 'wizards' directory.
-Open it up and you will see the building blocks of every wizard.
+The image file is thne saved to 'forgotten-runes-traits.png' inside the 'wizards' directory.
+Open it up (after running the script) and you will see the building blocks of every wizard.
 In a later step these are composed together to generate each wizard.

-//Todo
+***decodeTraits()***

+Trait transations hashes (from 'provenance.traits' array) are downloaded with Ethers and the input data decoded.
+The data is stored on-chain as hex encoded BSON (Binary Json) in the transaction input data.
+You can see in the code the input data is converted from hex to binary, and then deserialized from BSON to JSON using [bson-js](https://github.com/mongodb/js-bson).
+This happens for each trait transation (there's ten of them) and the results of written to a 'traits' array which is used later for generating a specific wizard.
+A file 'traits.txt' is also written in wizards directory.

+You can also find the transaction hashes on Etherscan, decode the hex input data (with xxd), and then deserialize from BSON to JSON if you want to do this manually.

+Take a look at the 'traits.txt' file and you can see each of the 10k wizards has a list of integer properties.
+These properties define a wizard's background, body, familiar, head, prop, and rune.
+The number of each property maps to a specific sprite in the parts image - which is how the complete wizard image is composed in the next step.

+***saveWizard()***

+This is where trait and image part data are combined to generate a wizard image.
+Wizards are generated one at a time, and the trait data for that specific wizard is passed into the function.
+The image processing libary [Sharp](https://sharp.pixelplumbing.com/) is used for image manipulation.

+The wizard's six traits are iterated over and processed separetly.
+The integer id of a trait is mapped to four boundies that define a box in the sprite map specific for that trait.
+The image data inside of this box is then extracted and stored in an buffer.
+This happens for all six traits until you have an array of buffers containing the image for each trait.

+The trait id '7777' is skipped - I assume this means that the trait is not defined (e.g. the wizard has no rune or prop).

+Next the trait buffers are passed into a 'composite' function in Sharp that combines and layers them all on top of each other.
+Because the sprite map includes alpha transparency and each trait image is the same size, they are combined without any data loss.
+The result is the complete wizard image!

+Wizard's image is then written to it's own PNG file, and meta data written to a CSV file.

+***Affinity data***

+You might notice there's a transation hash in the comment on the last line.
+Using the same methods as above you can download that transation and decode the input data.
+I believe it contains affinity data for each trait id.

+***
+GN Wizards!